ahong14/foodFinder/README.md

 # Food Finder

 ## Description:
- Web Application using Yelp API to help search for restaraunts, businesses, etc. based on location.
+ Web Application using Yelp API to help search for restaurants, businesses, etc. based on location.
+ Developing user system to save results to personal collection.
  In Progress.